wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-daycli-data-to-bufr.md

 # Converting DAYCLI data to BUFR

+!!! abstract "Learning outcomes"

+    By the end of this practical session, you will be able to:

+    - verify the structure of a typical DAYCLI CSV file
+    - convert this DAYCLI CSV file into BUFR using csv2bufr and the built-in daycli mapping template
+    - inspect the contents of the DAYCLI BUFR files created

 ## Introduction

 Daily climate reports (DAYCLI) are a requirement for daily climate observations to monitor extremes, such as daily maximum and minimum temperature, daily total precipitation, and more.